Director, Graduate Studies

 Jason Samuels is an associate professor of journalism at NYU and a multiple Emmy Award-winning broadcast news and documentary producer.

-Currently Jason serves as a senior consultant at Black Entertainment Television, where he is the executive in charge of primetime news specials and original award-winning documentaries, including Stay Woke: The Black Lives Matter Movement and Through the Fire: The Legacy of Barack Obama.
+Jason also serves as a senior consultant at Black Entertainment Television, where he leads the development and production of primetime news specials and original award-winning documentaries, including Stay Woke: The Black Lives Matter Movement and Through the Fire: The Legacy of Barack Obama.

 Jason joined BET from HBO, where he was a senior segment producer for the newsmagazine Real Sports with Bryant Gumble.

-Before HBO, Jason worked as a long-form producer at CNN where he wrote, produced and directed the acclaimed primetime documentaries: Obama Revealed: The Man, The President, Silicon Valley: The New Promise Land and Unwelcome: The Muslims Next Door.
+Before HBO, Jason worked as a long-form producer at CNN where he wrote, produced and directed the acclaimed primetime documentaries: Obama Revealed, Silicon Valley: The New Promise Land and Unwelcome: The Muslims Next Door.

 Jason also spent several years as a senior producer at the ESPN newsmagazine – E:60, and as a senior producer at ABC News Digital, and ABC World News Tonight, where he developed and managed the first original network newscast for the web.